patarleth/devkit-assist/README.md

 why?

-I wanted a better starting place for all the copy/paste-y bits when exposing or 'porting' an existing or "legacy" class to mule as a "cloud connector" generated using devkit.
+I wanted a better starting place for all the copy/paste-y bits when exposing or 'porting' an existing "legacy" class as a "cloud connector" generated using devkit.

 how -